bodywork-ml/bodywork-core/docs/quickstart_batch_job.md

 * How to test the Bodywork batch job.
 * How to run the batch job on a schedule, without the manual intervention of an ML engineer.

-## An Example Batch Job - Score a Dataset with a Pre-Trained Model
+## A Batch Job - Scoring a Dataset with a Pre-Trained Model

 ![batch_job](images/concepts_batch_job.png)

-The example ML task that we want to run as a batch job with Bodywork, is to load a pre-trained ML model and use it to score a new dataset.
-The dataset will be downloaded from cloud storage (AWS S3), and we will include the pre-trained model in the same directory as the files configuring the stage, for convenience (not as best practice).
+The example ML task that we want to run as a batch job with Bodywork, is to load a pre-trained ML model and use it to score a dataset.
+The latest dataset will be downloaded from cloud storage (AWS S3) and the pre-trained model will be included in the same directory as the files configuring the stage, for convenience (not as best practice).

-The Bodywork project for this single-stage workflow is contained within the [bodywork-batch-job-project](https://github.com/bodywork-ml/bodywork-batch-job-project) GitHub repository, whose root directory is as follows,
+The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-batch-job-project), whose root directory is structured as follows,

 ```text
 root/